To Kill a Mockingbird Kicks off Ninth Season

 General Admission tickets are on sale now, Monday – Friday, 9:00 am – 5:00 pm at TSC’s office located within The Shops at Forest Hill at 3092 Village Shops Drive, Germantown, TN 38138 (near Target); by calling 901-759-0604, or by going on-line to www.tnshakespeare.org (Twitter: @tnshakespeare).

+Performances are general admission; first come/first seated.
 Free parking.
 No refunds or exchanges.
 Credit card charges require a $1 per-ticket fee.
-Title, cast, and schedule are subject to change with notice.
+Cast and schedule are subject to change with notice.